-Lilium lijiangense (synonym Lilium ningnanense) is found in the Sichuan and Yunnan provinces of China at over 3000 metres.
-Up to 5 scented flowers in a raceme, stem 60 cm.
+Lilium lijiangense L.J.Peng (synonym Lilium ningnanense J.M.Xu) is found in the Sichuan and Yunnan provinces of China at over 3000 metres.
+It has up to 5 scented flowers in a raceme on a 60 cm stem.
 Lijiang is in Yunnan and Ningnan in Sichuan.
 Photo 1 by John Lykkegaard Johansen, photos 2 and 3 by Pontus Wallstén.

-Lilium lophophorum is found at high elevations in Yunnan and Sichuan provinces as well as SE Tibet.
-It is a small plant, not more then 25-30 cm with usually a solitary, lantern-like flower.
-It grows in Alpine meadows, occasionally at the edge of forests or in shrubby areas.
+Lilium lophophorum (Bureau & Franch.)
+Franch. is found at high elevations in Yunnan and Sichuan provinces as well as SE Tibet.
+It is a small plant, not more than 25-30 cm with usually a solitary, lantern-like flower.
+It grows in alpine meadows, occasionally at the edge of forests or in shrubby areas.
 Photo 1 was taken in Baimashan, NW Yunnan by Oron Peri.
 Photo 2 of a bulb by Pontus Wallstén.

-Lilium matangense first described in 1985 by Jie Mei Xu,it is endemic to the district of Barkam, in northwestern Sichuan in China.
-It grows at altitudes between 3200 and 3300 m.
+Lilium matangense J.M.Xu was described in 1985 by Jie Mei Xu.
+It is endemic to the district of Barkam, in northwestern Sichuan in China.
+It grows at altitudes between 3200 and 3300 m on sunny limestone and clay slopes both in shrubbery and exposed on the sides of cliffs.
+It is known only to be found in a very small colony location where it is extremely threatened.
 Photo of a bulb by Pontus Wallstén.

-Lilium nanum is an alpine species native to the Himalayas.
-L. nanum is a short species, growing 16 to 34 cm (7 to 15 inches); the floret is outward facing, pale pink spotted with purple.
+Lilium nanum Klotzsch, syn.
+Nomocharis nana (Klotzsch) E.H.Wilson, is an alpine species native to the Himalayas.
+It is a short species, growing 16 to 34 cm (7 to 15 inches); the floret is outward facing, pale pink spotted with purple.
 The foliage is narrow and long; it grows in a very upright position and can extend from mid-point on the stem to well above the flowering tip.
-Synonym Nomocharis nana.
 Photos by Pontus Wallstén.

-Lilium nanum v. flavidum(Rendle) Sealy is much like the type in foliage and height, but the florets have an outward and downward orientation, aren't as widly opened, are yellow, spot free and have a light blue stigma.
-This lily is an early flowering species, in zone 1 it flowers by late June early July and senesces ("browns down") by early to mid August.
-It enjoys a high humus well drained acidic based soil.
-Five photos of L. nanum var. flavidum submitted by Darm Crook.
+Lilium nanum var. flavidum(Rendle) Sealy is much like the type in foliage and height, but the florets have an outward and downward orientation, aren't as widely opened, are yellow, spot free, and have a light blue stigma.
+This lily is an early flowering species; in zone 1 it flowers by late June or early July and senesces ("browns down") by early to mid August.
+It enjoys a high humus well-drained acidic based soil.
+Five photos of L. nanum var. flavidum were submitted by Darm Crook.